markfinger/python-react/README.md

 You will want to run the render server under whatever supervisor process suits your need.
 Depending on your setup, you may need to change the `RENDER_URL` setting to reflect your environment.

-When the render server wrapper connects to the JS process, it adds a `?hash=...` parameter to the url.
-The hash parameter is a SHA-1 hash of the serialized data that is sent in the request's body and is intended for consumption by caching layers.

 Depending on your load, you may want to use a worker farm to handle rendering.
 [Node's cluster module](https://nodejs.org/api/cluster.html) provides an easy way to fork a process and serve multiple instances from a single network address.